thrackle-io/forte-rules-engine-v1/docs/userGuides/rules/ACCOUNT-APPROVE-DENY-ORACLE-FLEXIBLE.md

-# Account Approve Deny Oracle Rule
+# Account Approve Deny Oracle Flexible Rule

 ## Purpose

-The purpose of the account-approve-deny-oracle rule is to check if an address in the transaction is an approved or denied address.
-Addresses are added to the oracle lists by the owner of the oracle contract for any reason that the owner deems necessary.
-Oracle rules are applied per [action type](./ACTION-TYPES.md) and for burn and sell actions the sender address is checked.
-For all other actions, the receiver address is checked.
+The purpose of the account-approve-deny-oracle-flexible rule is to offer more flexible address validation from either the approve or deny list oracles.
+This rule allows the [rule admin](../permissions/ADMIN-ROLES.md) to configure if the `to address`, `from address` or both addresses are checked by the oracle contract during the transaction.

 If an address is not on an approved oracle list, they will be denied from receiving application tokens.
-This rule can be used to restrict transfers to only specific contract addresses or wallets that are approved by the oracle owner.
-An example is NFT exchanges that support ERC2981 royalty payments.
+This rule can be used to restrict transfers to or from specific contract addresses or wallets that are not approved by the oracle owner.
+An example is to only allow trading through NFT exchanges that support ERC2981 royalty payments.

 The deny list is designed as a tool to reduce the risk of malicious actors in the ecosystem.
-If an address is on the deny oracle list they are denied receiving tokens.
+If an address is on the deny oracle list they are denied from receiving or sending tokens.
 Any address not on the deny list will pass this rule check.

+This rule does not have any exemptions for burning or minting.
+Proper configuration will be required for [Mint or Burn Action Types](./ACTION-TYPES.md).
+Adding an Account Approve Deny Oracle Flexible Rule with the `addressToggle` set to check both `to` and `from` addresses to the [mint or burn action types](./ACTION-TYPES.md) will require that the zero address be added to the oracle's list.
+Optionally, you can add a new oracle rule with the with the `addressToggle` set to check only `to` address for [mint action types](./ACTION-TYPES.md).

+This rule has the following [parameter optionality](./ACCOUNT-APPROVE-DENY-ORACLE-FLEXIBLE.md#parameter-optionality): A uint8 `addressToggle` value will set the address to be checked by this rule:
+- 0 = Both to and from Address
+- 1 = Only to Address
+- 2 = Only from Address
+- 3 = Either to or from address

 ## Applies To: